Realizations The Autobiography

 Back to Main Page

-Once I approached a siddha from India, an incarnation of Divine Mother.
-I lived in California where everybody who ever visited India came back as an incipient guru and started going on tour.
+During that time I went to meet a guru from India, Karunamayi.
+In California everybody who ever visited India came back as an incipient guru and started going on tour.
 Many of these uncooked quasi-pundits cycled through my town of Ojai on a regular basis, or nearby Santa Barbara.
 The American gurus were the most specious, the furthest cry.
 They consider the real Indian knowledge; the genuine yogic attainments, to be optional.
 'After all, we're Americans, we are more advanced!' seems to be the attitude.
 There is, indeed, a certain hypocrisy in western culture mavens who love to dabble in the religious cultures of other people: They carry an assumption that western ways are superior, and that old ideas such as the distinction between men and women, or even morality as appearing in these religions, are errant throwbacks where the locals have not "progressed" yet.
 Samadhi?
 Probably some other primitive misunderstanding.
 They seem to most value India for new philosophical perspectives, not realizing that, as Swami Vivekananda said, "Religion is not beliefs.
 Religion is realization."
 But for a westerner just returned from India, any interesting new philosophical view or patter is sufficient to put them into a big white chair, perhaps beside a vase of flowers, speaking nothings --- with pauses for profound effect --- to religiously-destitute Californians.
 (The western so-called Advaita teachers who streamed through were particularly absurd.)
 It's also a neat trick if you can disavow guruhood, and its obligations, while receiving the guru-adulation of guru-hungry westerners.
 Even the big chair and the rose.
 America's tacit gurus are, by-and-large, mere interlopers and pilferers of the dharma, not having even attempted to penetrate basics.
 They are, for the most part, practitioners of religious chicanery.
 They generally do not pay obeisances to the Lord, making their teachings sterile at best and sidetracking their followers at worst.

 I was a devotee of Yogananda, contented, and happily using his techniques.
 But now and then I'd see some flier.
 My guru always visited yogis and sages.
 The Yoga-Vasistha advocated it.
 And I had a bit of free time.
 Yet in my 15 years of living in California, I only went to see two.
 I didn't waste my time.
 They were both Indians.